wangchengww/Tillandsia-compgenomics/Gene-family-evo-tfas-tlei/README.md

 for 803 orthogroups, the total mean coverage of the orthogroup didn't even reach 46 (what we would expect for 1 gene).
 In this case, the correction usually brought the gene family size down to 1, but sometimes also to 0.
 In those cases, since the gene has been properly annotated and has an orthologous sequence in at least *T. leiboldiana* or *A.comosus*, I assumed the gene must exist and therefore corrected the size back up to 1.

 Next, I integrated the new family sizes into my general per-gene orthology table, which we will feed back into gene family evolution analysis, with the python script `script_insert_corrected_sizes.py`.

+# Studying gene family size differences in Tfas and Tlei

+I then obtained a table of per-orhogroup gene counts by selecting the orthogroup and count fields of the orthology table.
+The relationship of gene family size between species was explored in `Gene_family_evolution_new.R`

+A first look at the most extreme families (high copy number in either species) showed that it may be interesting to exclude orthogroups containing chloroplastic / mitochondrial / ribosomal genes.
+To do that, I took the following steps:

+    # Search for the words "chroloplast", "ribosomal" or "mitochondrial" and isolate orthogroups that carry such annotations
+    grep -f filter_plastid_ribosomal_OGs.txt orthogroups_Tfas_Tlei_Acom.per_gene.with_functional_info.no_TEs.size_corrections.txt | cut -f 7 | sort -u > mito_plastid_ribo_OGs.txt
+    # Select all genes that don't belong to these orthogroups
+    grep -v -f mito_plastid_ribo_OGs.txt orthogroups_Tfas_Tlei_Acom.per_gene.with_functional_info.no_TEs.size_corrections.txt > orthogroups_Tfas_Tlei_Acom.per_gene.with_functional_info.no_TEs.size_corrections.no_plastid-mito-ribo.txt

+Additionally, it also showed that in the case of leiboldiana, some corrections also have to be made.
+For example, OG15 counts 100 copies in Tlei, and seems a strong outlier.
+By checking his coverage, I came to the conclusion these copy numbers are probably also false.